dustinpfister/blog_posts/_posts/threejs-vector3-set-from-spherical-coords.md

 layout: post
 categories: three.js
 id: 957
-updated: 2023-01-02 12:43:30
+updated: 2023-06-12 09:04:11
-version: 1.25
+version: 1.26
 ---

-When it comes to working out all kinds of simple hello world type project examples using threejs for the sake of learning the basics of threejs, or just gaining a more solid understanding of the library regardless of experience, the Vector three Class might come up often when doing so.
 There is a [whole lot to write about when it comes to the Vector3 class](/2018/04/15/threejs-vector3/) such as things like [normalizing an instance of Vector3](/2021/06/14/threejs-vector3-normalize/), or getting the [distance between two instances of a Vector3 object](/2021/06/15/threejs-vector3-distance-to/).

-One this that often want to do when making any kind of project with three.js is to position an object in terms of a spherical set of values in terms of a radius, and then two angles that have to do with coronets similar to that of latitude and longitude.
+One thing that often want to do when making any kind of project with threejs is to position an object in terms of a spherical set of values in terms of a radius, and then two angles that have to do with coordinates similar to that of latitude and longitude.

 Thus far I have made one [threejs project example that had to do with creating a module that is centered around the single purpose of positioning an object3d based object of one kind or another to the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/).
-That examples has to do not just with setting a position, but also setting a desired value for the rotation of an object3d based object such as a mesh or camera.
+That example has to do not just with setting a position, but also setting a desired value for the rotation of an object3d based object such as a mesh or camera.

 The system I made for that example does seem for the most part to work okay, but I still think that there are more ways of doing the same thing, some of which might prove to be better for one reason or another.
 With that said while I was taking a second look at the Vector3 documentation I have found that there is a prototype method in the vector3 class that has to do with setting the values of a verctor3 instance using a radius, and two angles in radian values called [Vector3.setFromSphericalCoords](https://threejs.org/docs/#api/en/math/Vector3.setFromSphericalCoords).
-So then this method might also prove to be a helper fool for working out some kind of system like the one I made for the threejs project example example post, but to know for sure I have to make at least a few quick demos.
+So then this method might also prove to be a helpful fool for working out some kind of system like the one I made for the threejs project example example post, but to know for sure I have to make at least a few quick demos.

 <!-- more -->